Tropical Dynamics of Markov Surfaces: Introduction

 Theorem \ref{thm:B} uses the fact that any point in the interior of the ping-pong table converges to infinity as we arbitrarily continue the reflections $\trop(s_i)$'s.
 This is a normality that we can observe in the tropicalized picture.
-One can utilize this to infer normality in any algebraically closed non-archimedean field, with $\C_p$ perhaps being the most interesting example of such.
+One can utilize this to infer normality in any algebraically closed non-archimedean fields.

-Theorem \ref{thm:C} requires some futher knowledge on the rays emitting from the ping-pong table.
-Briefly, as long as we have an orbit which is guaranteed to have nonzero valuations always, then we can always infer that the orbit comes from a point on the ping-pong table.
-As ping-pong tables are always bounded, if we can keep our valuations discrete then we have the finitude of orbits in the tropical level.
-The statement is designed to lift this tropical finitude of orbits to that of rational points with prime power denominators.
+Theorem \ref{thm:C}, on contrary, focuses not only the ping-pong table but also the exceptional rays.
+The cases (i) and (ii) stated in the theorem in fact corresponds to points on the ping-pong table and exceptional rays (especially those emitting from the ping-pong table), respectively.
+Finitude of case (i) follows from that ping-pong tables are always bounded, so together with discrete valuations, we have our finitude.
+The statement is designed to lift this tropical behavior of orbits to that of rational points with prime power denominators.